'It's going to be electric': Habs, Leafs set to battle in Game 6 in front of fans

 "It's going to be electric," Caufield said Friday.
 "You can just count on those fans to be passionate and dedicated to being behind us, giving every ounce of excitement they can."

-The Quebec government gave the thumbs up for a fraction of the 21,273-venue to be opened to paying customers a day after the province's curfew, which had been in place since Jan.
+The Quebec government gave the thumbs up for a fraction of the 21,273-seat venue to be opened to paying customers a day after the province's curfew, which had been in place since Jan.
 9, was lifted along with a loosening of other coronavirus rules.

 "I'm really excited," Caufield added.
 "It's going to be a special moment."